Asewlal01/MonteCarloMandelbrotArea/README.md

-# StoSim
+# Stochastic Simulation
-Repository for the Stochastic Simulation course.
+This repository shows all the code used for the assignements in the UvA course: Stochastic Simulation